jehanson4/SKT-Visualizer/README.md

 ### Release Notes -- Version 1.0.6

 * Bug fixes
-  * Take Snapshot caused app crash in iOS 11
+  * Taking snapshot caused app crash in iOS 11
+  * UI unresponsive during basin calculation
+* Inner Shell effect to hide nodes of the far side of the hemisphere
 * Indicator for calculation-in-progress
 * Improvements to info pages
-* Tweaks to UI controls
+* Improvements to UI controls

 ### Release Notes -- Version 1.0.5